iterative/dvc.org/public/static/docs/command-reference/config.md

   > option, properly transforming paths relative to the current working
   > directory into paths relative to the config file location.

-- `cache.protected` - make files under DVC control read-only.
+- `cache.protected` - make DVC-tracked files read-only.
 Possible values are `true` or `false` (default).
 Run `dvc checkout` after changing the value of this option for the change to go into effect.

   Due to the way DVC handles linking between the data files in the cache and their counterparts in the <abbr>workspace</abbr>, it's easy to accidentally